 Each year, the Collaborative Summer Library Program creates a theme for community libraries to use in their summer reading programs.
 This year’s theme is “Dig Into Reading.”
 The theme offers some g

 Beginning Monday, May 27, PBS Kids programming on WPT will change to our summer lineup.

 An exciting new show is coming to PBS Kids!

 Summer is coming!
 For some families, that means road trips are in the works!

 Teacher Appreciation Week starts today in the U.S. There are lots of ways to recognize the hard work that teachers do throughout the year.
 A heartfelt note from you and your child is always well-received.
 Focus on specific things the t

 For many of us, learning to ride a bike was a formative experience in our childhoods.

 As Earth Week winds down, we are reminded that we encourage our children to be compassionate to others – to siblings, to classmates, to animals.
 Why not encourage compassion towards our environment, too?

 Earth Day is next Monday, April 22, and we've got some great ideas to help you and your family celebrate!
-Did you know Earth Day was founded in 1970 by Gaylord Nelson, a U.S. Senator from Wisconsin?
-Our state is a treasure trove of resources to help kids learn to love the Earth.
+Did you know Earth Day was founded in 1970 by Gaylord Nelson, a U.S.

 This Earth Day, PBS KIDS invites viewers to join America’s favorite monkey for a new CURIOUS GEORGE special: Curious George Swings Into Spring!